mardiros/pyshop/README.rst

 Pyshop is a private repository for python packages.

-The aim is to split private projects in distinct private packages and keep a setup.py clean and working, by declaring all dependancies, exactly as public packages on PyPI.
+The aim is to split private projects in distinct private packages and keep a setup.py clean and working, by declaring all dependencies, exactly as public packages on PyPI.

-Pyshop also mirror packages from PyPI safety (using ssl by checking certificate).
+Pyshop also mirrors packages from PyPI safely (using SSL and checking server certificate).

-Pyshop use clear and simple ACL to manage privilleges:
+Pyshop uses clear and simple ACLs to manage privileges:

--   an installer group that can only download release file
+-   an installer group that can only download release files,
--   a developer group that can download/upload release file and browse the website and
+-   a developer group that can download and upload release files and browse the website,
--   an admin group that have developer privilleges and accounts management.
+-   an admin group that has developer privileges and accounts management.

-So, every users, including "pip", must be authenticated by login and password.
+Since pyshop is intended to host private packages, every user, including "pip", must be authenticated by login and password.

 Installation
 ------------